Interesting-exe/AvatarSearcher/README.md

 # AvatarSearcher
 Allows you to search avatars using SARS/ARES

+# The mod is outdated and wont work until i feel like updating it

 **YOU NEED A [SARS/ARES](https://github.com/Dean2k/S.A.R.S/tree/master/SARS) API KEY FOR THIS MOD**

 ## Search preview